zionashirwada/Real-Time-Event-Ticketing-System-W2051760/README.md

 ## 📍 Overview

 This Real-Time Event Ticketing System is designed to manage concurrent ticket releases by vendors and purchases by customers, leveraging multi-threading and the Producer-Consumer pattern.
 The system maintains data integrity in a dynamic, real-time environment and provides essential reporting features, making it ideal for handling high-demand events with concurrent ticketing needs.
-This system demonstrates it power of handeling cocurent requests using multithreading
+This system demonstrates the power of handling concurrent requests using multithreading.

 ---